muhammad-md/simplestatistics/README.md

 # simplestatistics
-A statistical analysis software

-# Analysis-of-Variance
-A python program/software that solves one-way and two-way ANOVA
+A python program/software that solves one-way and two-way ANOVA, Plot barchart, plots piechart and performs simple and multiple regression analysis

 ## Prerequisite
 `Python` version `3.10+`